 Investigations from the Marine Accident Investigation Branch have highlighted the importance of drills when dealing with emergencies.

-It is mandatory that emergency drills be carried out regularly and preferably monthly on all United Kingdom fishing vessels and a record of these drills should be kept.
+It is mandatory to do emergency response drills on commercial fishing vessels.
+These should be done regularly, preferably monthly if possible.
+A record of these drills should be kept.
 An entry should be made if one of these drills has been missed along with a reason why.
 An emergency drill should also be carried out when a new crew member joins the vessel.

 The following is guidance for musters and drills both for regular practice and for being witnessed during inspections and surveys.

-The drill should refresh basic safety training and add an element of the reality of working as part of a team on board their own vessel.
+The drill should refresh basic safety training and add an element of the reality of working as part of a team on board your vessel.
 In witnessing a safe and effective drill, it is important that as many of the regular crew are present as possible.

 Drills cannot replace the written risk assessment but are a vital part of the necessary control measures within that risk assessment.
-It is essential that all crew members undertake drills and play their part in the safe day to day running of the vessel.
+It is essential that all crew members take part in drills and play their part in the safe day to day running of the vessel.